The Jameel Education Foundation UK

 - Research: Academic research with relevance to students' home countries

-- Islamic Studies and Arts: Including History of Islamic Art programs
+- Islamic Studies and Arts: Including History of Islamic Art programmes

-- Public Leadership: Post-Arab Spring leadership development programs
+- Public Leadership: Post-Arab Spring leadership development programmes

 - Sustainable Development: Projects that advance development across the Arab world